Swiss pharma company Roche is buying Flatiron Health for $1.9 billion

 You can buy a $20 leather coaster for your HomePod

-Roche, the global pharmaceutical company from Switzerland today announced it will scoop up Flatiron Health, a startup analyzing real-time oncology data to help cancer patients and doctors in a $1.9 billion deal.
+Roche, the global pharmaceutical company from Switzerland, today announced it will scoop up Flatiron Health, a startup analyzing real-time oncology data to help cancer patients and doctors, in a $1.9 billion deal.

 Flatiron has also confirmed the deal to TechCrunch.